4 Environmental Monitoring Methods That Can Help Shape Your Facility’s Decontamination Protocol

 1. SwabsSwab contact plates

 Swabs are an immensely popular environmental monitoring test because they are simple and accurate.
-The cotton swab itself has been pre-sterilized and then wiped on a surface using overlapping stroke.
+The cotton swab itself has been pre-sterilized and then wiped on a surface using overlapping strokes.
 Once the sample has been collected, it can be placed in an incubator for 3 days and then examined to determine the level of contamination.
 These may also be used after a decontamination treatment to ensure the reduction of microorganisms.

 Using Results from Environmental Monitoring to Shape Your Contamination Control Process